GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

 will discuss this and provide examples for adding new contexts and selecting recipes from these new contexts.

-.. admonition:: [Breakout] Why is Context a list?
+.. admonition:: Why is Context a list?

    A reasonable question will arise regarding the *context* parameter: why is context a list and not just a single string value?